 Listing Under “Experience” or “Work Experience”

-Choosing to list your study abroad experience in this section is especially helpful if you participated in an internship or service-learning program.
+Choosing to list your global experience in this section is especially helpful if you participated in an internship or service-learning program.
 Typically, you would want to list the organization that you worked with and list the educational aspect under the “Education” section.

 - Created a one-year social media plan that emphasized the organizations impact on lead-free drinking water in the United Kingdom

 - Coordinated invitations and RSVPs for the 150 person fundraiser